What are my rights?

 There can be more than one executor

 There may be more than one executor named in a will to act at the same time.
-If there is, the co-executors must act jointly.
+If there is, the co-executors must act jointly (unless the will says otherwise).
 Neither is the "lead" executor.
-The co-executors have to agree on many things, from the selling price of the house to who gets the family photo albums.
+The co-executors have to agree on many things, from the selling price of any real property to who gets the family photo albums.

-Co-executors may have serious disagreements.
-If they can’t agree, they may not be able to move forward with administering the estate.
-If this happens, they’ll need to resolve the conflict by contacting a lawyer.
+If co-executors disagree on how to move forward with administering the estate, they’ll need to resolve the conflict.
+One option is mediation.
 They may even have to go to court.
 Or the beneficiaries may go to court and seek removal of co-executors.

 You don’t have to act as executor